linux478/resume/README.md

 _Knowles - Cazenovia, NY, 7/2007 to Present - CAD Technician_

-* Took engineering design files and produced manufacturing documents for operators and technician
+* Took engineering design files and produced manufacturing documents for operators and technicians
-* Designed filters, resistors, single layer capacitors, multi-layer capacitors in AutoCAD 2011 and 2014
+* Drafted filters, resistors, single layer capacitors, multi-layer capacitors in AutoCAD 2011 and 2014
 * Designed test fixtures around different production products
-* Produced G-Code, Gerber file, DWF, PDF from dxf and dwg files
-* Created Autolisp routines to streamline repeated tasks like verifying G-Code and geometry placements
-* Ordered requiring fixture, mask and other materials after drawing design approval
-* Used software to create G-Code for laser machines
+* Generated different file formats for production and vendor
+* Automated repetitive tasks with autolisp to improve the drafting process
+* Communicated with vendors to order required fixtures and material for production parts
-* Helped educate co-workers in new or unfamiliar features in department software
+* Trained co-workers in new and/or unfamiliar features in department software

 _Operation Associate – Manufacturing Floater, Sputter Operator, Firing Operator_